InsightSoftwareConsortium/ITKSphinxExamples/Documentation/Contribute/ContributeWithGit.rst

   cd /path/to/ITKSphinxExamples-build/Utilities
   python ./CreateNewExample.py

+The script will ask for an *example_name* and a *class_name*.
+The example_name would be *ComputeTumorIntensityVariation* for an example that answers the question "How do I compute tumor intensity variation?"
+The class_name indicates the itk class that is the focus of the example, such as *itk::Statistics::MaskedImageToHistogramFilter*.

 *This script will generate *.cxx, *.py, and *.rst files to be modified.*

 Note that the generated files are then located based on the group, module and